High Availability in Cloud Foundry

-To scale vertically, ensure that you allocate and maintain enough of the following:
+To scale vertically, allocate and maintain the following:

 - Free space on host Diego cell VMs so that apps expected to deploy can successfully be staged and run.

-- Disk space and memory in your deployment such that if one host VM is down, all instances of apps can be placed on the remaining Host VMs.
+- Disk space and memory in your deployment so that if one host VM is down, all instances of apps can be placed on the remaining host VMs.

 - Free space to handle one AZ going down if deploying in multiple AZs.

 Scaling horizontally means increasing the number of instances of VMs that run a functional component of a system.

-You can horizontally scale most App Cloud components to multiple instances to achieve the redundancy required for high availability.
+You can horizontally scale most Cloud Foundry component VMs to multiple instances for high availability.